 - Prove the past-due balance was less than $2,500 at the time the Department of State was notified.

-- Contact the Child Support Program or visit a local office for an informal conference.
+- Contact the Child Support Program for an informal conference.

 - Request an administrative review to contest the passport application denial.